 - Proof of amount of registered capital;

-- Confirmation of absence of criminal record of participants.
+- Confirmation of absence of a criminal record of participants.

-It is possible to purchase a ready-made company, which has no debts and obligations, has clean records and paid-up share capital.
+It is possible to purchase a ready-made company, which has no debts and obligations, clean records, and paid-up share capital.

 Taxation of companies in the Czech Republic

-Tax system of this country is standard, because the country is not offshore and is not included in the blacklist of low-tax jurisdictions.
+The tax system of this country is standard because the country is not offshore and is not included in the blacklist of low-tax jurisdictions.
 The corporate tax rate can vary from 5 to 19%.
 VAT is 21%.

 Any company that is duly registered acquires the status of a tax resident.
-Taxation of legal entities is regulated by the Income Tax Law.
+The taxation of legal entities is regulated by the Income Tax Law.
 The taxable base depends on the type of company and the amount of its income.